Chart Color Schemes

 Population growth drivers in Oak Flats are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the Oak Flats statistical area (Lv2) is around 7,078 as of Nov 2025.
-This reflects an increase of 238 people since the 2021 Census, which reported a population of 6,840 people in the Oak Flats (SA2).
-The change was inferred from the resident population of 7,028 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 199 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,877 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Oak Flats (SA2)'s growth rate of 3.5% since census positions it within 2.2 percentage points of the non-metro area's growth rate of 5.7%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 73.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the estimated population of Oak Flats as of Feb 2026 is around 7,138.
+This reflects a growth of 298 people since the 2021 Census, which reported a population of 6,840.
+The change was inferred from AreaSearch's resident population estimate of 7,028 following examination of ABS ERP data release in June 2024 and an additional 242 validated new addresses since the Census date.
+This results in a density ratio of 1,893 persons per square kilometer, above national averages assessed by AreaSearch.
+Oak Flats's growth rate of 4.4% since census is within 1.5 percentage points of Rest of NSW's 5.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of national non-metropolitan areas is projected for the Oak Flats (SA2), with the area expected to grow by 1,595 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an above median growth for non-metropolitan areas, with Oak Flats projected to grow by 1,596 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.1% over the 17 years.

 Frequently Asked Questions - Population